riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 # Default ABIs and C type sizes

-While various different ABIs are technically possible, for software compatibility reasons it is strongly recommended to use the follwing default ABIs:
+While various different ABIs are technically possible, for software compatibility reasons it is strongly recommended to use the following default ABIs:

   * **on RV64G**: LP64 with floats and doubles passed in floating point